WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 2. A server using an origin-trusted key for one purpose (e.g. TLS) might accidentally sign something that looks like an exchange, or vice versa.

-If these risks are too high, we could define a new Extended Key Usage (Section 4.2.1.12 of {{?RFC5280}}) that requires CAs to issue new keys for this purpose or a new certificate extension to do the same.
-A new EKU would probably require CAs to also issue new intermediate certificates because of how browsers trust EKUs.
-Both an EKU and a new extension take a long time to deploy and allow CAs to charge exchange-signers more than normal server operators, which will reduce adoption.
+These risks are considered too high, so we define a new X.509 certificate extension in {{cross-origin-cert-req}} that requires CAs to issue new certificates for this purpose.
+We expect at least one low-cost CA to be willing to sign certificates with this extension.

-The rest of this document assumes we can re-use existing TLS server certificates.

 ### Signature constraints

-In order to prevent an attacker who can convince the server to sign some resource from causing those signed bytes to be interpreted as something else, signatures here need to:
+In order to prevent an attacker who can convince the server to sign some resource from causing those signed bytes to be interpreted as something else the new X.509 extension here is forbidden from being used in TLS servers.
+If
+{{cross-origin-cert-req}} changes to allow re-use in TLS servers, we would need
+to:

 1. Avoid key types that are used for non-TLS protocols whose output could be confused with a signature.
 That may be just the `rsaEncryption` OID from